Security-Onion-Solutions/securityonion-docs/post-installation.rst

 -  Review the :ref:`elasticsearch` section to see if you need to change any of the default index retention settings.

--  Review the :ref:`stenographer` section to see if you need to change the Disk Free Percentage or Maximum Files settings.
+-  Review the :ref:`stenographer` and :ref:`suricata` sections to see if you need to change the PCAP retention settings.

 Other
 -----